Ted Hughes: Career

-Death of Sylvia Plath

-Beset by depression made worse by her husband's affair and with a history of suicide attempts, Plath took her own life on 11 February 1963.

-Hughes dramatically wrote in a letter to an old friend of Plath's from Smith College, "That's the end of my life.
-The rest is posthumous."
-Some people argued that Hughes had driven Plath to suicide.
-Plath's gravestone in Heptonstall was repeatedly vandalized.
-Some people were aggrieved that "Hughes" is written on her stone and attempted to chisel it off, leaving only the name "Sylvia Plath".

-Plath's poem "The Jailer", in which the speaker condemns her husband's brutality, was included in the 1970 anthology Sisterhood Is Powerful: An Anthology of Writings from the Women's Liberation Movement.
-Poet Robin Morgan published a poem "Arraignment", in which she openly accused Hughes of the battery and murder of Plath.
+Sylvia Plath's death

+Plath took her own life on 11 February 1963.
+As Plath's widower, Hughes became the executor of Plath's personal and literary estates.
+He oversaw the posthumous publication of her manuscripts, including Ariel (1965).
+Hughes was criticized for editing choices he made after Plath's death, like omitting the poem "The Jailer" and "The Rabbit Catcher" from Ariel.
+Some of the poems omitted include themes of domestic abuse and rape.
+In a 2004 edition of Ariel, twelve poems were added in, and Hughes wrote they were initially omitted because they were “personally aggressive.”

+Hughes admitted to destroying the final volume of Plath's journal which detailed their last few months together.
+In his foreword to The Journals of Sylvia Plath (1982), he defended his actions as a consideration toward his young children.
+Feminists and fans of Sylvia Plath's work were upset and argued that he had essentially driven Plath to suicide and should not be responsible for her literary legacy.

-There were lawsuits resulting from the controversy.
-Morgan's 1972 book Monster, which contained that poem was banned.
-Underground, pirated editions of it were published.
-Other radical feminists threatened to kill Hughes in Plath's name.
-In 1989, with Hughes under public attack, a battle raged in the letters pages of The Guardian and The Independent.
+Following her death, pro-Plath protestors repeatedly heckled Hughes and even threatened to kill Hughes in Plath's name.
+Those who were upset with Hughes attempted to chisel his last name off Plath's gravestone in Heptonstall, so only her maiden name would remain.
+In 1989, as Hughes was under public attack, a battle raged in the letters' pages of The Guardian and The Independent.
 In The Guardian on 20 April 1989, Hughes wrote the article "The Place Where Sylvia Plath Should Rest in Peace":

 In the years soon after [Plath's] death, when scholars approached me, I tried to take their apparently serious concern for the truth about Sylvia Plath seriously.
 But I learned my lesson early...
 If I tried too hard to tell them exactly how something happened, in the hope of correcting some fantasy, I was quite likely to be accused of trying to suppress Free Speech.
 In general, my refusal to have anything to do with the Plath Fantasia has been regarded as an attempt to suppress Free Speech...
 The Fantasia about Sylvia Plath is more needed than the facts.
 Where that leaves respect for the truth of her life (and of mine), or for her memory, or for the literary tradition, I do not know.

-As Plath's widower, Hughes became the executor of Plath's personal and literary estates.
-He oversaw the posthumous publication of her manuscripts, including Ariel (1965).
-Some critics were dissatisfied by his choice of poem order and omissions in the book.
-Others, who were critical of Hughes personally, argued that he had essentially driven Plath to suicide and should not be responsible for her literary legacy.
-He claimed to have destroyed the final volume of Plath's journal, detailing their last few months together.
-In his foreword to The Journals of Sylvia Plath, he defends his actions as a consideration for the couple's young children.